 24 Feb Everything you need to know about Portable Appliance Testing

-Portable Appliance Testing – also known as PAT testing – is the examination of portable electrical equipment and appliances to ensure they are safe to use in the working environment.
+PAT Testing, or Portable Appliance Testing, examines portable electrical equipment and appliances to ensure they are safe for use in the working environment.
 It involves three main steps:

-- A manual examination of the equipment with a portable appliance tester device (the PAT test)
+- A manual examination of the equipment is conducted using a portable appliance tester device, known as the PAT test.

 Is PAT testing a legal requirement?

 There are no strict rules; it’s up to the ‘duty holder’ to assess risk and determine inspection intervals, considering equipment type, usage frequency, and also environmental risk level.
-For example, a drill used daily on a construction site will need more frequent inspections than a vacuum cleaner in a holiday let.
+For example, a drill used daily on a construction site needs more frequent inspections than a vacuum cleaner in a holiday let.

-At Pulse Electrix we have engineers specially trained in PAT to conduct these inspections, so you can be sure that your appliances are in expert hands.
+At Pulse Electrix, our specially trained engineers conduct PAT inspections, ensuring your appliances are in expert hands.